 They’ll know you’re serious about purchasing a car and it now becomes their job to make sure you buy a car from them.
 This can mean receiving discounts or incentives they otherwise may have left off the table.

-Lowering your interest rate doesn’t just come from getting a better APR, but can also come from lowering the total amount that you pay for the car, doubling down on your savings.
+Lowering your interest rate doesn’t just come from getting a better APR, but can also from lowering the total amount that you pay for the car, doubling down on your savings.

 If the option is available to you, consider a co-signer for your car loan.
-A close relation with better credit can help lower your interest rate and get you better terms on your loan by backing it for you.
+A close relation with better credit can help lower your rate and get you better terms on your loan by backing it for you.
 This can be a friend or family member such as a parent or spouse.

 While there are benefits to having a cosigner, there are drawbacks as well.
 The cosigner’s credit will likely take a hit when helping you to secure a car loan.
 Also, they’re liable for the full amount of the loan if you default.